Last Updated on

 As you can see, more than one University offers Pharmacology.
 This means the cut-off mark for Pharmacology varies.
 You can check these universities JAMB UTME cut off marks here.
 Pharmacology is a good course and you can also check the top best science courses.
 This should not influence you.
 Follow your heart or seek my counsel.

-Pharmacology is how many years course and under which faculty?
+Pharmacology is how many years course?

 Have you read this?